igoogolx/lux-docs/docs/faq.md

 * Lux is built on clash's code.
 But it's not another GUI client of clash.
 Clash powers lux and make it support more proxy protocols.
 * Lux is easy to start because of built-in proxy rules.
 Clash is highly customized and need more configuration manually.
-* Lux is open sourced completely.
+* Lux is open sourced fully.
 However, Clash Premium is close sourced.

 ### Why is elevated privileges needed(root on macOS and admin on Windows)?